Can Gevo Inc. (GEVO) Remain Competitive?

 Is It Worth Investing in Gevo Inc. (NASDAQ :GEVO) Right Now?

+Plus, the 36-month beta value for GEVO is at 2.61.
+Opinions of the stock are interesting as 2 analysts out of 2 who provided ratings for Gevo Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

-GEVO currently public float of 44.99M and currently shorts hold a 15.22% ratio of that float.
-Today, the average trading volume of GEVO was 41.84M shares.
+The average price from analysts is $3.53.
+GEVO currently public float of 44.99M and currently shorts hold a 18.74% ratio of that float.
+Today, the average trading volume of GEVO was 42.10M shares.

 GEVO’s Market Performance

-GEVO stocks went down by -7.90% for the week, with a monthly drop of -15.84% and a quarterly performance of 75.47%, while its annual performance rate touched -59.82%.
-The volatility ratio for the week stands at 7.06% while the volatility levels for the past 30 days are set at 7.01% for Gevo Inc..
-The simple moving average for the period of the last 20 days is -7.71% for GEVO stocks with a simple moving average of -9.45% for the last 200 days.
+GEVO stocks went up by 0.94% for the week, with a monthly drop of -3.60% and a quarterly performance of 95.61%, while its annual performance rate touched -54.18%.
+The volatility ratio for the week stands at 5.59% while the volatility levels for the past 30 days are set at 6.17% for Gevo Inc..
+The simple moving average for the period of the last 20 days is 3.78% for GEVO stocks with a simple moving average of 0.66% for the last 200 days.

 Analysts’ Opinion of GEVO